Roles & Permissions

 - Create and manage teams

-- Change organization settings (name, slug)
+- Access all organization settings

 - Manage roles and permissions for other members